What If Trump Tried to Cancel the November Election?

 “We can’t let this be a precedent.”

-The Los Angeles Times’s Evan Halper takes up the unsettling question of what would and would not happen if the pandemic is still raging this fall and Trump decides it’s no time for an election.
+The Los Angeles Times’ Evan Halper takes up the unsettling question of what would and would not happen if the pandemic is still raging this fall and Trump decides it’s no time for an election.
 To make one thing clear, Trump cannot just cancel a constitutionally mandated general election:

 The president does not have that power.
 Legal scholars are widely in agreement on this point, as are both Republican and Democratic election officials.
 The nonpartisan Congressional Research Service reached the same conclusion when it investigated the question in the aftermath of 9/11.